 Convenience vs. security

 With 92% of the American population having access to email communication and 80% of patients preferring to use digital channels for communication with healthcare providers, email's widespread adoption can be attributed to its convenience.
-With just a few clicks, you can send messages and attachments to recipients anywhere in the world.
-However, this convenience comes with inherent security vulnerabilities.
+This is because with just a few clicks, you can send messages and attachments to recipients anywhere in the world.
+However, this convenience comes with some security vulnerabilities.
 Unlike traditional mail, which is sealed and physically transported, emails travel through various servers and networks, making them susceptible to interception or unauthorized access.

 Understanding the risks